George Gascoigne Biography

-George Gascoigne Biography and Poems.
-This is biographical information on George Gascoigne, one of the best poets of all time.
-This biography page also provides a link to poems written by Gascoigne, as well as, a video biography...if available.
+The biography of George Gascoigne.
+This page has biographical information on George Gascoigne, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 George Gascoigne (c.
 1535 – 7 October 1577) was an English poet, soldier, artist, and unsuccessful courtier.
 He is considered the most important poet of the early Elizabethan era, following Sir Thomas Wyatt and Henry Howard, Earl of Surrey and leading to the emergence of Philip Sidney.
 He was the first poet to deify Queen Elizabeth I, in effect establishing her cult as a virgin goddess married to her kingdom and subjects.
 His most noted works include A Discourse of the Adventures of Master FJ (1573), an account of courtly sexual intrigue and one of the earliest English prose fictions; The Supposes, (performed in 1566, printed in 1573), an early translation of Ariosto and the first comedy written in English prose, which was used by Shakespeare as a source for The Taming of the Shrew; the frequently anthologised short poem "Gascoignes wodmanship" (1573); and "Certayne Notes of Instruction concerning the making of verse or ryme in English" (1575), the first essay on English versification..
 English poet soldier artist and unsuccessful courtier